adamstevencotner/FlipFlopIterator/README.md

 ### Summary
 Normal iteration is boring!
 Why not switch it up?
 In fact, why not switch it up on each iteration?

-Outward-spiral iteration moves through a two dimentional ordered set from a start-index outward in both directions.
+This outward-spiral iteration moves through a one-dimentional ordered set from a start-index outward in both directions.
 Meaning, if we have an array
 ```
 int array[] = { 0, 1, 2, 3, 4 };
 ```